mparno/fenics-web/source/styleguides.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Do not use ``#include <dolfin.h>`` or ``#include`` ``<dolfin/dolfin_foo.h>`` inside the DOLFIN kernel.
+Do not use ``#include <dolfin.h>`` or ``#include`` ``<dolfin/dolfin_foo.h>`` inside the DOLFIN source tree.
 Only include the portions of DOLFIN you are actually using.

 Include as few header files a possible and use forward declarations whenever possible (in header files).
 Put the ``#include`` in the implementation file.
+This reduces compilation times and minimizes the risk for cyclic dependencies.

 Explicit constructors
 ^^^^^^^^^^^^^^^^^^^^^